 I confess; I’ve been keeping a very large secret from you (and feel sorta bad about it).
 Just when you think you know a person…WHAM….they blindside you with some unknown information; but, the time has come for me to share this, I think.

-In the same way that God made it clear to Steve and me that we were supposed to buy this land and build the McGuire House and log house [blog post: “Welcome to Cottonwood Creek”], He also made it very clear to me 13-14 years ago that I had a book to write.
-It’s about what the various world religions and philosophies (including atheism) believe (and how each got started) compared to the Bible and Jesus, and what “Believe” actually means in the Bible.
+In the same way that God made it clear to Steve and me that we were supposed to buy this land and build the McGuire House and log house [blog post: “Welcome to Cottonwood Creek”], He also made it very clear to me in ~2004/5 that I had a book to write.
+It’s about what the various world religions and philosophies (including atheism) believe compared to the Bible and Jesus, how each got started in the first place, all about their leaders’ lives, and what “Believe” actually means in the Bible.

 I won’t go into detail right now of “how” He gave me this assignment (because the story is long), but I assure you...it was an obvious instruction rather than an ongoing idea in my own mind.
-And it certainly wasn’t my personal desire or goal to write such a book.
+It certainly wasn’t my personal desire or goal to write such a book.
 I’m not a writer, and never ever dreamed of being one (though you’d never know it from my 1000-page posts in this blog).
 And, I certainly never wanted to learn the world religions.
+The whole notion of writing such a book was 100% off my radar, and undesirable to me.

 I’m keenly aware of how many other books there are on the market explaining the various religions.
 This is one logical reason why I was personally stumped and bewildered as to “why” He’d give me a job that had already been done by many others.
 But, when I asked Him about it, the words that came back to my mind and heart were, “The more the better.”
 It made sense, so I proceeded.